How to create irresistible packaging designs

-When reducing pack sizes to save costs, it is recommended to reduce all 3 dimensions of the pack (length, width, and depth) at the same time because customers are less likely to negatively notice the reduced size if all dimensions are simultaneously reduced.
+When reducing pack sizes to save costs, it is recommended to reduce all 3 dimensions of the pack (length, width and depth) at the same time because customers are less likely to negatively notice the reduced size if all dimensions are simultaneously reduced.

 How to use colours to convey product and brand attributes?

-Finally, pack colours also guide customers to get the knowledge about expected texture, price, sustainability, taste intensity, etc. of the product.
+Finally, pack colours also guide customers to get knowledge about the expected texture, price, sustainability, taste intensity, etc. of the product.
 Customers expect products in high colour saturated packaging to have a more intense taste.
 However, some components of packaging are preferred to have a simpler/white colour: for example, customers prefer juice bottles with white caps over other colours as white is a socially familiar symbol of clarity, naturalness and purity.

-Packaging colour also informs the customers about price or other brand values, e.g., black packaging may hint at premium products, bright orange hints at a bargain/discounted product, and green packaging signifies organic products.
+Packaging colour also informs customers about the price or other brand values, e.g. black packaging may hint at premium products, bright orange hints at a bargain/discounted product, and green packaging signifies organic products.
 The packaging shape and colour also have a correlation; a rounded shape is better correlated with low saturated colour, and an angular shape is better correlated with a highly saturated colour.
 This correlation is because angular shapes are more stimulating (as compared to rounded), and they match with higher saturated colours.

 Stage 3: Engaging customers with multiple senses